TheGreengo/startup/README.md

 - use &#; to include unicode characters in html.
 - From Simon project: make sure the Caddyfiles are configured for each url that is going to be used (i.e. including simon.getorganized, not just getorganized) otherwise the webpage won't load
 - From Simon project: use \<hr \/> at the end of a section in order to get a line dividing topical sections

-# Notes from simon-css project:
-- One thing that I learned from this assignment was how to use bootstrap classes to stylize the page, in particular the nav html section.
+- From Simon CSS project: one thing that I learned from this assignment was how to use bootstrap classes to stylize the page, in particular the nav html section.
 It's really convenient having the building blocks for a good menu that easy to implement.